- 15th century buildings

 Coaches stop in the High Street, opposite Queen's Lane, four minutes' walk from our Porters' Lodge, which is close to the foot of the Great Tower very near Magdalen Bridge.
 The Coach Station (Gloucester Green) is about fifteen minutes' walk from the College but London and Airport coaches stop at High Street/Queen's Lane on their way to the central coach station.

 Those travelling by car are advised to use Thornhill Park and Ride on the A40 east of Oxford.
-Park & Ride Buses into the centre stop opposite Queen’s Lane in the High Street.
-We regret that we are unable to provide parking at the College.
+Park & Ride Buses into the centre stop opposite Queen’s Lane in the High Street..

 We guarantee that all our feedback is genuine and can only be submitted by people who have booked through our websites.